Research in Progress

 On Social Movements, Nonviolent Revolution, Civil Resistance, and Mass Protest

 John J. Chin and Jonathan Pinckney.
-“Nonviolent Capital: How International NGOs Promote Civil Resistance.” (under review)
+“Nonviolent Capital: How International NGOs Promote Civil Resistance.”
+Working Paper.

 Abstract: Does global or transnational civil society – the so-called “world polity” – promote mass contention within states?
 If so, are its effects limited to democracies or non-democracies, or to violent or nonviolent resistance movements?
 This paper examines the relationship between international nongovernmental organizations (INGOs) and the onset of “maximalist” protest and insurgency campaigns using new data on major violent and nonviolent episodes of resistance (NEVER) and INGOs from 1960 to 2013.
 Contrary to prior research relying on post-Cold War protest event data, the results show that INGOs significantly increase the likelihood of onset of nonviolent resistance campaigns targeting authoritarian regimes, but do not promote either violent insurgencies or nonviolent campaigns in democracies.
 The results point to the revolutionary promise of civil society to promote nonviolent regime change and democratization.